RasaHQ/rasa/docs/http.rst

 in as a zip file with an ``ETag`` header containing the new hash.
 If not, Rasa Core expects an empty response with a ``204`` status code.

-An example request Rasa Core might make to your model server looks like this
+An example request Rasa Core might make to your model server looks like this:

 .. code-block:: bash